This information describes why you are having pulmonary function tests (PFTs) and what to expect before, during, and after your tests.

 - Take all your medications as usual, unless your doctor gives you other instructions.

 - Do not have any caffeine, such as coffee, tea, or chocolate, for 4 hours before your test.

 - Please arrive on time for your appointment.

 During Your PFTs

-- If you had blood drawn for the arterial blood gases test, keep the elastic bandage on for at least 4 hours after your test.
+- If you had blood drawn for the arterial blood gas test, keep the bandage on for at least 4 hours after your test.
 You may feel some tingling or numbness at the site.
 This should only last until the next morning.

 - You may go back to your regular diet.